zbachore/deltaliverepo/README.md

 - Paste the repository url under "Git repository URL" and select "GitHub" under "Git provider".
 - Git folder name can be any name but desirable to use the same name as the repository name.

-Create a pipeline under Delta Live Tables by adding all the notebooks listed above.
+4. **Create a pipeline**:

-Follow the order of the notebooks to generate sample data, create raw, bronze, and silver tables, and finally create the gold view.
+- Under Delta Live Tables, create a pipeline by adding all the notebooks listed above.

 Conclusion
 This repository provides a simple and clear example of using Delta Live Tables in Databricks to manage and process data in a configuration-driven manner.
 Feel free to explore and modify the notebooks to suit your needs.